-It can be seen that lower ability students are achieving results around the same grade as those similar students nationally.
+It can be seen that lower ability students are achieving results slightly lower than similar students nationally.
 We recognise that a major area of focus, and part of our partnership work with colleagues across The Gorse Academies Trust will involve supporting the higher rates of progress of our lower ability students in 2019-20 but we are pleased to say this cohort still performed in line with similar students nationally.
 We are delighted that our focus on middle and higher ability learners has resulted in such a fantastic improvement for these cohorts with higher ability learners achieving almost a fully grade higher than their counterparts nationally.

 % achieving the English Baccalaureate

 At The GORSE Academies Trust we are committed to ensuring all our students can access a curriculum that is traditional in its high academic standards, including a good spread of GCSE options, including Modern Foreign Languages, whilst also catering to a vocational element.

 The Ebacc (English Baccalaureate) is a measure providing information about specific subject performance that includes the sciences, modern foreign languages and the humanities.
 At BSA we aim to encourage as many of our students as possible to study a modern foreign language.
 We believe that this is inherently valuable for them in developing certain skills, but may also provide an entry into varied careers involving working and communicating with people from foreign countries.
 In an increasingly interconnected world, this is a highly valuable skill-set to obtain.
 Our 2019 results show our attainment was well above national average.

 |Boston Spa Academy 2019||Leeds Average 2019||National Average 2019|